Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    latest message in the conversation.
 Notice the object returned by that endpoint does not have a `modActions` key, only `messages`.
    "
-   "participant","object","Some basic information about the target user; the recipient of the initial message.
+   "participant","object","Some basic information about the target user.

+   The information in this object is partially redundant because user information is included in the user dossier information on the conversation aggregate root object.

    If this conversation is a moderator discussion (i.e., `isInternal: true`) this field will be an empty object.